hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 There are several common exception errors:

-* IOError.
+* `IOError`.
 If the file cannot be opened

-* ImportError.
+* `ImportError`.
 If python cannot find the module

-* ValueError.
+* `ValueError`.
 Raised when a operation or function receives an argument that has the right type but an inappropriate value

-* KeyboardInterrupt.
+* `KeyboardInterrupt`.
 Raised when the user hits the interrupt key (normally Control-C or Delete)

+For the full list, please see the official documentation on [exceptions](https://docs.python.org/3/library/exceptions.html).

 ## Class and objects

-Class is a collection used to describe objects with the same properties and methods.
+Class is an abstraction that describes certain objects with the same properties and methods.
 It defines the properties and methods that are common to every object in the collection.
 An object is an instance of a class.
+The process creating an object from a class is called "instantiation" and is usually invoked by the "construct function" of a class.
+In Python, this function is called `__init__()`.
+The higher level concept is called "[Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming)", which appears in nearly all modern programming languages.
+Think of it as a way to model our real world.
+We will discuss OOP a bit later.
+This section is a quik peek into the basics -- `class` and `object`.

 ### Create a class, the init() function